 You may already be familiar with George Nakashima furniture if you’re a fan of the American craft movement or a regular viewer of Antiques Roadshow.
-You can find the furniture of the celebrated American architect and woodworker in countless homes and businesses.
-His groundbreaking designs are exhibited in the Metropolitan Museum of Art, over 200 pieces are in a Nelson Rockefeller home as well in Kentucky Knob, the home designed by Frank Lloyd Wright for I. N. Hagan.
+You can find the groundbreaking furniture designs of the celebrated American architect and woodworker in countless homes and businesses.
+His unique and highly modern pieces are exhibited in the Metropolitan Museum of Art, over 200 pieces are in a Nelson Rockefeller home as well in Kentuck Knob, the home designed by Frank Lloyd Wright for I. N. Hagan.
 Today, his family-run the furniture business from the George Nakashima workshop and studio that he set up in New Hope, Pennsylvania, in the 1940s and 50s.
 Half the year, they offer tours of the George Nakashima house, workshop, and studio.
 It’s a unique behind-the-scenes experience in these carefully crafted items.

 About the Tour

-The tour provides more than a behind-the-scenes look at the manufacture of the furniture.
+The tour provides more than just a behind-the-scenes look at the manufacture of Nakashima furniture.
 There are fourteen buildings on the property.
-George Nakashima built many of them over the years.
+George Nakashima himself built many of them over the years.
 As part of the tour, visitors get to see inside eight of the buildings.
+Several of the buildings are part of the US National Register of Historic Places and the property is a National Historic Landmark.
 The Conoid Studio, for example, was built in 1957.
 It features a reinforced concrete shell roof that is only 2.5″ thick.
-Several of the buildings are part of the US National Register of Historic Places and the property is a National Historic Landmark.

 The tour is a real family affair.
 George’s daughter, Mira, led the tour.
 She’s a talented and dedicated architect in her own right.
-Mira’s brother, Kevin, and her daughter-in-law and her brother, Kevin, also took part.
-To say that the family were generous with their time was an understatement.
+Mira’s brother, Kevin, and her daughter-in-law also took part in the tours.
+To say that the family was generous with their time was an understatement.
 They answered every question asked by the inquiring minds of roughly 30 visitors.

 Whether you’re a fan of George Nakashima, architecture or design, a tour of the Nakashima Workshop is more than worth the time.

-Nakashima’s studio is located just south of downtown New Hope, Pennsylvania, between Routes 232 and 32.
-The studio is in a residential neighborhood with limited parking on-site.
+The George Nakashima house, workshop, and studio are just south of downtown New Hope, Pennsylvania, between Routes 232 and 32.
+The estate is in a residential neighborhood with limited parking on-site.
 The lot is heavily wooded, making it easy to drive past and miss it.